Capital improvements vs repairs and maintenance: What’s the difference?

 • And more.

-Associations can sometimes extend an asset’s useful life by performing work that improves the design or utilizes better materials than initially included.
-If your association goes this route, review the expenditure carefully to ensure it is properly classified as either repair and maintenance or a capital improvement.
+Communities can sometimes extend an asset’s useful life by performing work that improves the design or utilizes better materials than initially included.
+If you go this route, review the expenditure carefully to ensure it is properly classified as either repair and maintenance or a capital improvement.

 2. Is replacing a roof a capital improvement?